TTTools/clothing-previewer/README.md

 ## Extras
 * You can enable experimental features by running the application executable with the --experimental command argument
+  * Most of these features will NOT work and will just crash upon launch due to the reason below

 ## About
 * These tools were originally developed for Clash, but I have since decided to release them